majorgreys/schomburg-talk-nov2017/speaking.md

 Though attention was directed southward, for King, racial injustice was not a problem unique to the South.
-King had already spoken of a "pressing need" for a "**a liberalism in the North which is truly liberal, a liberalism that firmly believes in integration in its own community as well as in the deep South**."
+King had already spoken of a "pressing need" for "**a liberalism in the North which is truly liberal, a liberalism that firmly believes in integration in its own community as well as in the deep South**."
 At commencement, King echoed that message, calling upon the graduates to "see that the **de facto segregation of the north is as injurious to the Negro